hperrin/svelte-material-ui/INSTALL.md

 You can also [use SMUI in the Svelte REPL](/REPL.md).

+## SvelteKit

+For SvelteKit, check out the [SvelteKit instructions](/SVELTEKIT.md).
+Otherwise, read on.

 ## Importing Components

 **Please note that these imports require a theme.
 See the default or custom theme below.**